Roderich Cescotti: Post-war period

-After the end of the war, Cescotti was taken prisoner by the British, where he was trained as an translator.
+After the end of the war, Cescotti was taken prisoner by the British, where he was trained as a translator.
 From June 3, 1952, he worked in the ‘’Amt Blank’’, the forerunner of the Federal Ministry of Defence (Germany), and from June 1, 1955, he was again a member of the German Air Force as a Hauptmann.
 This marked the beginning of a new career for him as a military pilot on various aircraft types, such as the North American T-6 trainer, the Lockheed T-33 jet trainer, the Republic F-84F ‘’Thunderstreak’’ fighter-bomber and the RF-84F Thunderflash reconnaissance aircraft.

 Bundeswehr

 On May 4, 1956, Cescotti completed the first solo flight by a military pilot of the Federal Republic of Germany after the war.
 His first assignment after pilot training took him to Ottawa, London, Ontario and Portage la Prairie as the person responsible for German pilot training in Canada from 1957 to 1958.
 After that, he was briefly responsible for airforce weapons school and unit leader training at the command of the schools.
 From January 16, 1960 to February 5, 1965, Cescotti was, initially as a Major, ’’Geschwaderkommodore’’ of the ‘’Aufklärungsgeschwader 52’’ (“Reconnaissance Squadron 52”).
 After completing his attaché training from April to September 1969, Cescotti was defense and air force attaché and head of the military attaché headquarters in London from September 1969 to March 1973.
 After many air force leadership positions at home and abroad within the western military alliance NATO, etc. and as a military representative at NATO in Washington, Cescotti ended his military career in 1980 as a Major general.
 In his last assignment, he was commander of the NATO COMAIRBALTAP from 1977 to 1980.

 The traditional community of the Reconnaissance Wing 52 (“Traditionsgemeinschaft Aufklärungsgeschwader 52’) appointed him an honorary member in 2011.

 Roderich Cescotti died on March 19, 2015, in Fürstenfeldbruck.